Looking for information on a development application?

 - Farm Camping within the Agricultural Land Reserve and the A-1 zone, as per Part 5, 38.(1)(4) of the Land Use Bylaw;

-- Non-Farm Use authorized by Agricultural Land Commission on property in the A-1 zone, as per Part 5, 38(1)(5)
+- Non-Adhering Residential Use or Non-Farm Use authorized by Agricultural Land Commission on property in the A-1 zone, as per Part 5, 38(1)(5)

 - TUP for a non-permitted use in an area designated in the OCP as a temporary use permit area.

 A recent change in the OCP includes a temporary use permit process for cannabis retail proposals.
 Core commercial areas in Saanichton and Brentwood, along with the arterial commercial zone along Keating Cross Road, have been designated as Temporary Use Permit areas for cannabis retail.
 Temporary Use Permit application are required for this use, and must demonstrate compliance with the guidelines established for cannabis retails.
 For more information on the TUP process, please connect with a planning staff member at 250-544-4209.

 A development permit is required when your project is to be located on a property designated in a Development Permit (DP) area.
 There are maps in the Official Community Plan which identify those parcels which are affected.
 This includes all Commercial, Industrial or Multi-family zone properties; land that abuts the shoreline; land with riparian areas (streams, ditches or watercourses); and, environmentally sensitive areas.

 If you have determined that your property is located in a designated DP area, there are guides available which outline the permit requirements and process.

 Subdivision is the process to create new, titled parcels of land.
 The land use bylaw regulates the minimum lot size and frontage requirements for a parcel based on the zoning designation.
 If the lots in a proposed subdivision meet the current zoning requirements for size and frontage, an application can be submitted to the approving officer for the subdivision to create two or more parcels.